ahw0/Applicativo-interfaccia-RisiKo/README.md

 In the top part you can view information such as:
 -	**Tocca a**: shows the nickname of the player to play the action, in this case the insertion of armies. - Il tuo ID: identifier associated with the player.
--	**Partita N°**: identification associated to match/number of match.
+-	**Partita N°**: identification associated to match/number of matches.
 -	**Nome Partita**: name that was given by the user to the game.
 -	**N° armate max da inserire**: are the maximum number of armies that the player can enter in one or more territories.
 -	**N° armate totali**: are the number of armies that are still to be entered.